Are you keeping your nose to the grindstone?

 Gritty people have real passion for their goals because they set goals that are worthy of their passion.
 They set goals that are meaningful enough to bring out their passion on an ongoing basis, and this seems to ameliorate the sense that working toward them is a grind.
 They may get tired or even feel like giving up on the goal for a while, but then they get an urge to try again.
 The goal is so compelling that it comes back to haunt them in a positive way.

 Gritty people don’t give up on the future, even when prospects look grim.
 Their capacity to continue trying does not come from a rosy belief that success will come easily or quickly.
 Rather, it comes from a belief that they will eventually find a pathway if they can just keep searching long enough.
-This sort of pragmatic perseverance is an attribute shared by the CEOs Jim Collins describes in Good to Great.
+This sort of pragmatic perseverance is an attribute shared by the Level 5 leader CEOs Jim Collins described in his management classic Good to Great.

 Gritty people know when to keep their nose to the grindstone and when to pull their eyes up to scan the horizon for opportunities.
 Their commitment to their goals drives gritty people to constantly look for a new angle or a better way to get to those goals.
 Their commitment is to their destination, rather than to a specific way of getting there.
 When things get tough, they don’t throw the baby out with the bath water.
 However, they are willing to throw out the bathwater, soap, shampoo, scrub brush, rubber ducky and even the bathtub if that is what it takes to get the baby clean.